Airy limit for $\beta$-additions through Dunkl operators: Introduction

-In this text we ignore the addition of constant by taking $\delta_{1}=\sum_i \alpha_{i}$, and study the $\beta$-version of above addition.
-Here $\beta>0$ is a parameter that is commonly viewed as \emph{inverse temperature}, and GUE, LUE are replaced by Gaussian Beta ensemble (G$\beta$E) and Laguerre Beta ensemble (L$\beta$E) respectively.
-Since for $\beta\ne 1,2,4$ there is no concrete invariant matrix of $G\beta E$ and $L\beta E$, the $\beta$-addition is defined in terms of multiplication of the type-A Bessel generating functions of the summands, as in \cite{GM}, \cite{BCG}.
+In this text we ignore the terms proportional to the identity by taking $c=\sum_{i=1}^\infty \alpha_{i}$, and study the $\beta$-version of above addition.
+Here $\beta>0$ is a parameter that is commonly viewed as the inverse temperature, and GUE, LUE are replaced by Gaussian $\beta$-ensemble (G$\beta$E) and Laguerre $\beta$-ensemble, (L$\beta$E) respectively.
+Since for $\beta\ne 1,2,4$ there is no concrete invariant matrix of $G\beta E$ and $L\beta E$, the $\beta$-addition is defined in terms of multiplication of the Type-A Bessel generating functions of the summands, as in \cite{GM}, \cite{BCG}.
 We discuss this in more detail in Section \ref{sec:pre}.

-For a $N\times N$ G$\beta$E and finitely many $N\times L_{i}$ L$\beta$E's, it is shown in \cite{AN} that their (real-valued) linear combinations gives a legitimate probability measure $P_{N}$ of $N$-tuples in $\R^{N}$.
-The same paper explains that these measures appear in a classification problem of ergodic Gibbs measures, see also \cite{BR}.
-By classical free probability theory, the empirical measure of $\lambda_{i}$'s converges to a deterministic measure $\mu$ on $\R$ as $N\rightarrow\infty$.
-The main focus of this text is the study of the upper edge behavior near $\mu_{+}$, the right endpoint of $supp(\mu)$.
-This corresponds to the fluctuation of the largest eigenvalues $\lambda_{1}\ge \lambda_{2}\ge ...\ge \lambda_{k}$, for a finite fixed $k$.
+We also highlight a connection of our ensembles and asymptotic representation theory.
+It is shown in \cite{OV} for $\beta=2$, and later proved in \cite{AN}, \cite{BR} for all $\beta>0$ that the class of $\beta$-additions in Eqn.~(\ref{eq_olshanskiensemble}) can be identified with the (level $N$ projection of) the ergodic measures of the $\beta$-corners process.
+In particular, each of them gives a legitimate probability measure $P_{N}$ of an $N$-tuple $\lambda_1\ge\ldots\ge \lambda_N$ in $\R^{N}$.
+By classical free probability theory, the empirical measure of $\lambda_{i}$s converges to a deterministic measure $\mu$ on $\R$ as $N\rightarrow\infty$.
+The main focus of this text is the study of the upper edge behavior near $\mu_{+}$, the right endpoint of $\operatorname{supp}(\mu)$.
+This corresponds to the fluctuation of the largest eigenvalues $\lambda_{1}\ge \lambda_{2}\ge \ldots\ge \lambda_{k}$, for a finite fixed $k$.